Lentil spinach soup, healthy and gluten-free vegan soup recipe. Simple, nourishing and flavorful soup. Total comfort food.

 To replace one vegetable bouillon cube use one cup vegetable broth.
 In that case, omit one cup of water in the recipe.

 Bouillon tends to be saltier than broth.
-Taste the soup at the end, and add more salt to taste, if necessary.
+Therefore, taste the soup at the end, and add more salt to taste, if necessary.

 Which lentil is best for soup?

 In this soup, I used green lentils.
 Dried lentils are best for lentil soup.
 You can use brown, green, yellow, red.
-The color of the soup will be affected by the choice of lentils.
+However, your choice of lentils will affect the color of the soup.

 Can lentil spinach soup be frozen?